domdicarlo/power_personality/variable_guide.md

 **Power Scale**

-The question numbers match their corresponding questions in the Power QUestionnaire Item list.
 FP = Feeling Powerful, DP = Desire for Power, AP = Attention to Power

 **STAI**

-Each STAI question corresponds to its numbered question in the STAI assessment pdf.
 The total score ranges from 20-80, higher is higher anxiety

 **AQ**

-Each AQ question corresponds to its numbered question in the AQ assessment pdf.
+aq_score - self explanatory

 **PAI**

-The questions are exactly as numbered in the PAI assessment PDF, the subscales are the listed subscales.
+The subscales are the listed subscales in the paper.
 For more info about these scales, see the paper (found in the assessments folder in PAI subfolder).

 **Suicide**